 I have spoken openly about this - see Sixty Minutes.
 Also been the victim of a horrific piece by the Telegraph after talking to a reporter for months about the campaign.
 I should have sued, as clear defamation.
 Let's face it, if I was doing anything even the remotest bit 'illegal' as the headline suggested, I wouldn't be still be running the site, so many years later.

 Of course the media usually wants a shock story.
 And yet it is very simple.
 I want all kids to know where they come from.
 I have written stories so that parents who used IVF can start discussions with their kids.
 I do believe that everyone deserves the right to be a parent.
 But more and more men now want to know who will be raising their bio child, even if not them.
-That's why they join my site, and THEN go through a clinic.
+That's why they join the FSDW site, and THEN go through a clinic.
+There is no 'Illegal Trade in Babies' !
+A bizarre and defamatory spin by an unethical journalist, regarding the 'Children Deserve to Know Where They Come From' Campaign.
+Addressed here - Anonymous Sperm Donations

 The site, set up in 2003, was so that children can learn of their origins - which they don't if a sperm bank is used.
 Baby Roma's story shown below, in book form and through the Sixty Minutes Documentary.